 - Find a cancer specialist

-If you don't already have a cancer specialist, or would like to get a second opinion, contact the Cancer AnswerLine for a UMCCC referral.
+If you don't already have a cancer specialist, or would like to get a second opinion, contact the Cancer AnswerLine for a referral.
 You may wish to ask your family doctor for a referral, ask friends and family members for names of cancer specialists in your area.
-The National Cancer Institute can provide information on designated Cancer Centers and the American Cancer Society also offers referral assistance.
+The National Cancer Institute can provide information on designated cancer centers and the American Cancer Society also offers referral assistance.

 - Learn all you can